Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Acknowledgements

 \section{Acknowledgements}

-LC would like to acknowledge the support of start up funds from Brown University.
-LC, AM, and RR~are supported by the National Cancer Institute Physical Sciences--Oncology Network (NCI PS--ON) under Grant No.~5U54CA193313-02; AM is the PI on Pilot Grant Subaward No.~G11124 for research on radiomics and radiogenomics.
-LC would like to acknowledge the support of start up funds from Brown University.
-AXC~is supported by the Columbia University Medical Scientist Training Program (MSTP).
-SM~would like to acknowledge the support of grants NSF IIS-1546331, NSF DMS-1418261, NSF IIS-1320357, NSF DMS-1045153, and NSF DMS-1613261.
+During some of this work, LC, AM, and RR~were supported by the National Cancer Institute Physical Sciences--Oncology Network (NCI PS--ON) under Grant No.~5 U54 CA 193313-02.
+AM was the PI on Pilot Grant Subaward No.~G11124 for research on radiomics and radiogenomics.
+AM is also supported by the Irving Institute's CaMPR inititative under Grant No.~GG011557, and would like to acknowledge the support of the New Frontiers in Research Fund--Fonds Nouvelles fronti\`{e}res en recherche (SSHRC--NFRF--FNFR Government of Canada) NFRFE-2018-00431.
+LC would like to acknowledge the support of grants P20GM109035 (COBRE Center for Computational Biology of Human Disease; PI Rand) and P20GM103645 (COBRE Center for Central Nervous; PI Sanes) from the NIH NIGMS, 2U10CA180794-06 from the NIH NCI and the Dana Farber Cancer Institute (PIs Gray and Gatsonis), and an Alfred P. Sloan Research Fellowship (No.~FG-2019-11622).
+AXC would like to acknowledge support by the Columbia University Medical Scientist Training Program (MSTP).
+SM would like to acknowledge funding from NSF DEB-1840223, NIH R01 DK116187-01, HFSP RGP0051/2017, NSF DMS 17-13012, and NSF DMS 16-13261.
 This work used a high-performance computing facility partially supported by grant 2016-IDG-1013 (``HARDAC+: Reproducible HPC for Next-generation Genomics'') from the North Carolina Biotechnology Center.
-The authors wish to thank Mao Li (Donald Danforth Plant Science Center) and Christoph Hellmayr (Duke University) for help with the formulation of code, as well as Francesco Abate (McKinsey \& Co.), Katharine Turner (Swiss Federal Institute of Technology), and Jiguang Wang (Hong Kong University of Science and Technology) for helpful conversations and input on a previous version of the manuscript.
+The authors wish to thank Mao Li (Donald Danforth Plant Science Center) and Christoph Hellmayr (Duke University) for help with the formulation of code, as well as Francesco Abate (McKinsey \& Co.), Katharine Turner (Australian National University), and Jiguang Wang (Hong Kong University of Science and Technology) for helpful conversations and input on a previous version of the manuscript.
 The authors would also like to acknowledge The Cancer Imaging Archive (TCIA) and The Cancer Genome Atlas (TCGA) initiatives for making the imaging and the clinical data used in this study publicly available.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any of the funders.